vuejs/v2.vuejs.org/src/v2/api/index.md

     - **required:** `Boolean`
     Defines if prop is required.
 When set to `true`, will produce a console warning if prop is not passed.
     - **validator:** `Function`
-    Custom validator function that takes the prop value and returns a boolean.
-When returns `false` (i.e. when prop fails validation), throws a console warning.
-You can read more about props validation [here](../guide/components-props.html#Prop-Validation).
+    Custom validator function that takes the prop value as the sole argument.
+In a non-production environment, a console warning will be thrown if this function returns a falsy value (i.e. the validation fails).
+You can read more about prop validation [here](../guide/components-props.html#Prop-Validation).

 - **Example:**